tamarkap/tamar-project/README.md

 1. Clone the repository:
 git clone https://github.com/tamarkap/tamar-project.git
 2. Open the solution file using Visual Studio.
-3.Install the database by running the sql file
+3. Install the database by running the sql file
 The connectionString in the config files must then be updated
 4. To test the APIs, you can use Postman which can be downloaded from https://www.postman.com/downloads/.